MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

     :::image-end:::

 1. In the **editor tab**, open `contact.html`.
 1. Add the following code to `contact.html`.
 Remember, the lines starting with `<style>` and ending with `</style>` are what you need to add.
-The other code is just there so you know where to put the new code.
+The other code is here to know where to put the new code.

     ```html
     ...